department-of-veterans-affairs/va.gov-cms-test/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ### Access & Delivery
 **Paperwork**
 - [ ] Complete any VA-assigned trainings in the TMS system.
 If the TMS learning modules malfunction, assign yourself the print version of the module.
-(Ask in #proj-sitewide-vfs-cms-team if you need help.)
+(Ask if you need help.)
 - [ ] You'll receive an email confirming that you have been approved for remote access.
     - [ ] **Both**: You can contact Enterprise Service desk via provided instructions to set up your remote desktop access manually, if you need access prior to receiving your PIV card.
     - [ ] **If on Windows**: Windows users must use the Azure Virtual Desktop (AVD).
 [Instructions](https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdigital.va.gov%2Femployee-resources%2Fremote-access%2Fazure-virtual-desktop%2F&data=05%7C01%7C%7Cdec2e51d4f3b472b1dec08db921d522a%7Ce95f1b23abaf45ee821db7ab251ab3bf%7C0%7C0%7C638264426849334591%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=2yQ9gfPbUzsJSICXG1TvFY8LJhsVKE%2FGB12%2Bs%2FPNrlY%3D&reserved=0).
 You'll need network access to reach that link, which you should receive instructions in email for how to achieve.
     - [ ] **If on Mac / Linux**: Mac users will also use Azure Virtual Desktop (AVD) _eventually._ As of Aug 2023, if you are a new hire on Mac, you are a guinea pig.
-Do your best with these instructions, ask your DM for help if they don't work, and ask your DM to update this [issuetemplate](https://github.com/department-of-veterans-affairs/va.gov-cms/edit/main/.github/ISSUE_TEMPLATE/cms-team-and-sitewide-crew-member-onboarding.md) with correct notes after it's all sorted out.
+Do your best with these instructions, ask your DM for help if they don't work, and ask your DM to update this [issuetemplate](https://github.com/department-of-veterans-affairs/va.gov-cms/edit/main/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md) with correct notes after it's all sorted out.
 Mac users have 2 options:
         - [ ] 1.
 Azure web client: https://client.wvd.microsoft.com/arm/webclient/, IF you have a PIV card.
 There is an Azure desktop client but it won’t work on a mac because the mac application doesn’t support PIV authentication. .
 (Try using Firefox and make sure pop-ups are allowed, at least for the MS domain if not globally (they are not allowed by default).
 Enter your VA email address.
 Connect your PIV card reader to your computer, and insert the card in the reader.
 Select ‘Sign in using an X.509 certificate’.
         - [ ] 2.
 Citrix Access Gateway (CAG): use your Enterprise Service desk credentials or PIV card to log onto CAG and request an exemption [here](https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fapps.gov.powerapps.us%2Fplay%2Fe%2Fdefault-e95f1b23-abaf-45ee-821d-b7ab251ab3bf%2Fa%2F5823591d-4113-4f49-ba75-ea95a5081b41%3FtenantId%3De95f1b23-abaf-45ee-821d-b7ab251ab3bf%26source%3Dportal&data=05%7C01%7C%7Cdec2e51d4f3b472b1dec08db921d522a%7Ce95f1b23abaf45ee821db7ab251ab3bf%7C0%7C0%7C638264426849490249%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=36fW8GZiUuh1AhaokCn47xqF41PolOoaT40f%2BfGsDBs%3D&reserved=0)
 - [ ] After your background check is complete, you will get an email to get your Personal Identify Verification (PIV) card.
 Contact your local VA office (where you got your fingerprints taken) for information about getting your [PIV card](https://www.oit.va.gov/programs/piv/how-to.cfm?).